Jerusalem Council and How its Decision was Distorted by the Church

-According to the main stream doctrine of the Christianity, the Jerusalem Council exempted the Christians from observing the Law and recommended only four prohibitions for them to observe.
+According to the mainstream doctrine of the Christianity, the Jerusalem Council exempted the Christians from observing the Law and recommended only four prohibitions for them to observe.
 Part of this doctrine is that the apostles abolished circumcision of the Christians because they are not “under the Law”.
 However, if that were the intent of the apostles, why did they continue to be Law-observant for decades after the resurrection of the Messiah if “the Law was nailed on the cross”?

 This article will touch the nerve to prove the contrary that (1) the exemption of the Christians from observing the Law was not the intent of the apostles, (2) circumcision was no issue for the Jerusalem Council, and (3) the matter the apostles discussed was how the non-native believers in Yeshua to be fully and correctly integrated in the Commonwealth of Israel, or the metaphor apostle Shaul used in Romans 11: “the olive tree of Israel”.
+YHVH gives the non-native a full membership in the Commonwealth of Israel, as He makes no distinction between native and non-native; the stranger is to be as the native in rights but also in responsibilities.
+We read thus,

 Let the stranger who dwells among you be to you as the native among you, and you shall love him as yourself.
 For you were strangers in the land of Egypt.
 I am YHVH your Elohim.
 (Lev 19:34)